serdioa/DataScience_09_04/dax_analysis/about.md

 * Choose functions to calculate fast and slow trend indicators.
-You may start with SMA (simple moving average) or EMA (exponential moving average) covered by Coursera lectures, and later try other indicators.
+You may start with SMA (simple moving average) or EMA (exponential moving average) covered by Coursera lectures, and later try other indicators based on theory of digital signal processing.

 In the right panel you will find results of the algorithm applied to historical market prices: